Peyami Safa: Armistice and the Republican Era

 Peyami Safa, who left his teaching position at the Rehber-i İttihad School during the armistice period in 1918, started publishing the newspaper Twentieth Century (Yirminci Yüzyıl) with his brother.
 In this newspaper, he drew attention with the stories he published under the heading "Stories of the Century".
 He also made his first pen fight against Cenap Şahabettin's adaptation play (1919).
 When he received a degree in the story contest organized by Alemdar newspaper, he was encouraged to write by the leading writers of the period.
-After Yirminci Yüzyıl was closed, they lasted his profession in journalism in places such as Tercüman-ı Hakikat and Tasvir-i Efkâr (1922) after the declaration of the Republic.
+After Yirminci Yüzyıl was closed, they continued to work for other newspapers such as Tercüman-ı Hakikat and Tasvîr-i Efkâr (1922) after the declaration of the Republic.
+Safa was one of the contributors of the women's magazine Süs between 1923 and 1924.
 In addition, he published his first novel, Sözde Kızlar (So-called Girls), for his livelihood.
 By 1924, He published his several works including Mahşer, Bir Gece (One Evening), Süngülerin Gölgesinde (In the Shadow of the Bayonets) and Istanbul Hikayeleri (the Stories of Istanbul).
 In 1925, he published a short-lived newspaper called Büyük Yol with Halil Lütfü Dördüncü.
 Also in these years, he wrote in Cumhuriyet newspaper with the signature of "Server Bedi" and "Peyami Safa".
 He went on his relationship with the newspaper as a columnist and literature manager (1928-1940).
 His article titled "New Literary Circles" published in Hilal-i Ahmer magazine led to a pencil fight with Ahmet Haşim (1928).

+In 1933 he dedicated a column for the incident in Razgrad.

 In the early years, under the influence of Abdullah Cevdet, he wrote articles in Ijtihad magazine with positivist and materialist thoughts.
 In particular, he participated in the discussion between Abdullah Cevdet and Celal Nuri Ileri.
 During the period of Armistice, he generally gave both a westernist and a nationalist appearance.
 He approached Turkish Letter Revolution, which took place during the time of Mustafa Kemal Atatürk, anxiously considering that it would cause cultural disconnections between generations, but in the following periods he became one of the complementary of this revolution and participated in language congresses.